DavidRez/Rainforest-Customer-Reviews/README.md

 # Rainforest-Customer-Reviews
-Rainforest Customer Reviews is an emulation of Amazon customer reviews for a product.
+Rainforest Customer Reviews is a customer review component of an e-commerce product page.

 ## Requirements